PORTFOLIO MANAGEMENT AND REPORTING FOR MICROSOFT OFFICE 365 PLANNER: HOW-TO GUIDE

 In cases when your business is moving toward progress (you got yourself Planner when you needed it, didn’t you?), the logical thing to do is to sync the evolution of business with the evolution of technical capabilities to support your growth.
 That is just a polite way to say that if you need to manage the tenth of groups of projects, Planner won’t do anymore.
 A logical continuation for your equipment strategy would be tools that are designed for more projects in the same chart or dashboard.
 And luck is on our side, because we don’t have to give up the solutions we’ve learned to use, gotten used to, and almost love by the time they’re no longer enough.
 For example, we still can use Excel spreadsheets to integrate the data from Planner into Project Online.

 And there is more than one ergonomic solution for incorporating all your toolbox items into one concise picture.
 Let’s say you’ve worked with JIRA, VSTS, SharePoint, ServiceNow, and Salesforce, but not Planner.
 The reality of modern organizations is the use of multiple tools for portfolio management, project management, and work management.
-Top management and PMOs are facing the great challenge of getting a view of the full picture of the projects instantly, without manual data extraction and aggregation.
+Top management and PMOs are facing the great challenge of getting a view of the full picture of the projects instantly, without manual data extraction.
 That’s when FluentPro’s Integration Hub comes in handy.
 This platform is specifically created to ease the pain of connecting portfolio, project, and work management tools into one wholesome and continuous data stream.
 And if you started with Microsoft Planner and progressed to Project Online, you still can get all the pieces together.
 No matter what you’ve used in conjunction with your Office 365 solutions – Planner, Groups, SharePoint, Dynamics 365 PSA, VSTS, JIRA, CA Agile Central, ServiceNow, or Salesforce, Integration Hub will take care of your portfolio management and reporting.

 In case you are not yet ready for hub-solutions based in the Cloud, FluentPro also offers a suite called PPM Express.
 It is a solution set for project, program, and portfolio management.
 It is unique in giving teams the freedom to use tools they find most effective for their job.
-PPM Express connects to those tools, aggregates information, and extends it with easy status management, cost management, resource management, and prioritization features.
+PPM Express connects to those tools, collects project information, and extends it with easy status management, cost management, resource management, and prioritization features.
 It is designed to be compatible with Planner and JIRA and enables you to have a set of over 20 reports and dashboards for project and portfolio reporting.
 If you grow beyond the geographical borderlines, you can go Cloud-based and intertwine all the processes with Microsoft Project Online.
 The best news for today is that you can choose between several equally high-functioning solutions to get all the data synced and easy to manage as well as transfer between systems automatically.
 For example, new projects are created in Planner; you can then get the progress and actuals flow back to Project Online.
 Make it easy for your teams with tools that integrate all stats into one data stream and have collaboration features like file sharing, teamwork, and video calls.